 What Will My Dental Insurance Cover?

 Dental insurance tends to provide less coverage than standard medical health insurance.
-Root canals, in particular, may not be fully covered by your plan.
+Does insurance cover root canals, Root canals, in particular, may not be fully covered by your plan.
 You might not have to pay anything, or you might have to pay some percentage of the fee, or you might have to pay for the entire procedure out-of-pocket.
 It depends on your coverage.